Site last updated 9/15/2017

 move cattle frequently so most flies that did hatch will stay on the old pasture

-and die, so cattle are less stressed by flies biting them.
+and die, and the cattle are less stressed by flies biting them.

 Contact us for more info >